monsoonco/AndroidChallenge/README.md

 2. Swipe horizontally to remove task card.
 3. Share the task to the native Google calendar app as an event  (Consider how the user enters the event time)

+If you have any qustions, please feel free to contact emma@monsoonco.com.